Integrable systems, toric degenerations and Okounkov bodies: Continuity of the gradient-Hamiltonian flow

-\begin{Th} satisfy the condition of Lemma~\ref{lem-cri-value}, i.e. there are no critical values in the interval $(0, \epsilon]$.
-Then the flow $\phi_\epsilon$ {of the gradient-Hamiltonian vector field associated to $f := \Re(\pi)$,} a priori defined only on {the (open and dense) subset} $U_\epsilon \subseteq X_\epsilon$, extends to a continuous {(with respect to the classical topology)} function defined on all of $X_\epsilon$, with image in $X_0$. \end{Th}
+\begin{Th} With the notation and assumptions as above, let $\epsilon > 0$ satisfy the condition of Lemma~\ref{lem-flow-grad-Hamiltonian}, i.e. there are no critical values in the interval $(0, \epsilon]$.
+Then the flow $\phi_\epsilon$ of the gradient-Hamiltonian vector field associated to $f := \Re(\pi)$, a priori defined only on {the (open and dense) subset} $U_\epsilon \subseteq X_\epsilon$, extends to a continuous {(with respect to the classical topology)} function defined on all of $X_\epsilon$, with image in $X_0$. \end{Th}

 \begin{Rem} In general, the flow with respect to the gradient vector field of a smooth function $f$ on a Riemannian manifold $X$ does not give rise to a continuous function between the level sets of $f$.
-The reason that we can continuously extend our flow $\phi_\epsilon$ is that we work in an algebraic setting. \end{Rem}
+The reason that we can continuously extend our flow $\phi_\epsilon$ is that we work in an algebraic (and hence real analytic) setting. \end{Rem}

 The proof of Theorem \ref{th-flow-continuous} is based on the famous ``\L{}ojasiewicz gradient inequality'' for analytic functions (cf. \cite{Loj} {and} \cite[pages 763 and 765]{KMP}):

 \begin{Th} Let $f$ be a real-valued analytic function defined on some open subset $W \subset \r^m$.
 Then for any $x \in W$ there exists an open neighborhood $U_x$ of $x$ and constants $c_x > 0$ and $0 < \alpha_x < 1$ such that for all $y \in U_x$: